QuadSpinner/Gaea-Docs/source/Guide/9-Developers/2-Create-Bridge.md

 To ensure both input and output data retains the same level of fidelity, we strongly encourage using a 32-bit format for heightmaps.

-Pick the right scale option in the @build-manager settings that fits with your application's workflow.
-See @scale for details.
+See @scale for details on how Gaea handles scale.

+### Raw Data

+In most cases, you will want to use Raw Data which is the default option in the @build-manager.
+This will bring the data within the `0..1` as exported from your application.
+The scale will be maintained through Gaea's processing and the output will preserve this range.
+Any @File nodes used should NOT use the `Use Full Range` option otherwise incoming data would become normalized.

+### Normalized Data

-For maximum flexibility, we recommend sending data in a normalized range appropriate to the format.
-In Gaea's @File node should use the `Use Full Range` option to normalize the incoming data unless the data is already normalized.
-Select Normalized the output range in the @build-manager as well.
+If you prefer to receive normalized data, select the Normalized option in the @build-manager.
+Any @File node should also use the `Use Full Range` option to normalize the incoming data unless the data is already normalized.

 When you receive the data in your application after the build, you must process it as appropriate.